Triplecq/Nachos_Berkeley/Nachos_Berkeley/nachos/proj1/README.md

 begin() (the parent thread) to the adult/child threads.

-Design Questions:
+<b>Design Questions:</b>

-Please answer the following questions in your final design document (due one day after the code for this phase is due).
+Please answer the following questions in your final design document.

 Why is it fortunate that we did not ask you to implement priority donation for semaphores?

 A student proposes to solve the boats problem by use of a counter, AdultsOnOahu.
 Since this number isn't known initially, it will be started at zero, and incremented by each adult thread before they do anything else.
 Is this solution likely to work?
 Why or why not?